May 31st

 Commentary:

-The scenario is concocted as an example of false praise.
+This is a great imaginary scenario that works as an example of false praise.
 When one praises, it does not warrant the person praised to let it get to his head.
-Just because the camels thought that the donkeys sang wonderfully, it is not true in reality.

 pada vigrahaH: